Three-Year Bachelor of Music (B.M.) in Jazz & Commercial Music

 - Composition and arranging for jazz ensembles of various sizes

 - Concentrated study of jazz repertoire and jazz history

-- Jazz and traditional theory studies
+- Jazz theory studies

 Learning support services are available to all students in every course at Shenandoah.
 Free peer tutoring with a student who has previously succeeded in the course is available for any course across the university.
 The Writing Center is available for every stage of the writing process from thesis development to proofreading and bibliography assistance.
 The Math Enrichment Center is available for math and science assistance.
 Professors and Academic Advisors across the university also have office hours and open door policies to ensure Shenandoah students succeed academically.

 Performance Opportunities and Ensembles

 The Jazz Studies program at SU gives me the opportunity to experience great things as a musician.
 As a freshman, I’ve performed in Jazz Ensemble, combos, the Little Big Band, and many informal opportunities.
 I have a really wonderful personal connection with my professors who are helping me grow as a musician and human being.